 Americans love traveling to Mexico for its stunning beaches, cultural cities, delicious food and, of course, its proximity to the United States.
 Approximately 35 million Americans visited Mexico in 2017.
-Do you have a Mexican vacation coming up?
+Do you have a Mexican vacation coming up, maybe to Mexico City or somewhere beachy?
 You’ll want to brush up on your Spanish before you go, and Babbel has a course designed especially for you.

 The Spanish editors on Babbel’s team of language experts created a brand new Mexican vacation course in our app, which covers all the topics you’ll need to know for your trip and even throws in some Mexican slang you might hear when you’re there.
 The lessons focus specifically on Mexican Spanish, rather than Castilian Spanish, which is the standard form spoken in Spain.